system-zero/system-zero/data/docs/i.md

 # Both can get an `else` clause, that is executed when the first block is not
 # executed.

-# Note that a statement ends up with a semicolon or in a new line character.
+# Note that a statement ends up with a semicolon or with a new line character.
 # A backslash `\` at the end of the line is a continuation character, so the
 # statement continues in the next line.
-Tinyscript does not have this feature.

 # Note also, that blocks are enclosed in braces and are mandatory.

 # `while` loop
 while (condition) { ... }
 # You can use `break` to break out of the loop and `continue` to continue with
 # the next iteration.
-Both they are not present to tinyscript.

 # Function declaration.
 func name ([arg,..]) { ... }